E-mail the class

 We will be approaching this next variety of local ecology through two resources, Janet Sturgeon's work among the Akha in China--in this case on the Yunnan-Burma border, and in Thailand, as described in your required text Border Landscapes, and my own work among the Nuosu of the Liangshan region of southwestern Sichuan.
 We will concentrate both on the ecology and especially on the ethno-ecology, or the ways that local people see and understand their own environment.

-For the Akha case, read pages 1-72 of Border Landscapes or, if you want, read the whole thing for today; the rest of the book will be assigned for November 9.
-For the Nuosu case, which I will present in detail in a PowerPoint lecture today, I will also prepare a short summary of Nuosu Ethnoecology and Ecohistory which will cover much of the same material.
+For the Akha case, read pages 1-72 of Border Landscapes or, if you want, read the whole thing for today; the rest of the book will be assigned for February 19.
+For the Nuosu case, which I will present in detail in a PowerPoint lecture today, I have also prepared a short summary of Nuosu Ethnoecology and Ecohistory which will cover much of the same material.

 For the boundary, read The Steppes of Mongolia from Owen Lattimore's classic Inner Asian Frontiers of China